dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 - Set up your Snowflake environment and dbt Cloud, including creating worksheets and loading data.
 - Connect and configure dbt Cloud with Snowflake.
 - Build, test, and manage dbt Cloud projects, focusing on metrics and semantic layers.
-- Run production jobs and query metrics with Google Sheets.
+- Run production jobs and query metrics with our available integrations.

 For next steps, you can start defining your own metrics and learn additional configuration options such as [exports](/docs/use-dbt-semantic-layer/exports), [fill null values](/docs/build/advanced-topics), and more.